xabgesagtx/telegram-spring-boot-starter/Readme.md

 mvn spring-boot:run -Dconfig.bot.token=YOUR_TOKEN -Dconfig.bot.name=YOUR_BOT_NAME
 ```

-Alternatively, you can provide an application.yml file and the variables there.
+Alternatively, you can provide an application.yml file and put the variables there.

 # Requirements